intershop/intershop-pwa/docs/guides/migrations.md

 The Intershop PWA now contains [custom instructions for GitHub Copilot](https://docs.github.com/en/copilot/how-tos/configure-custom-instructions/add-repository-instructions).
 These instructions provide additional project specific context to Copilot to optimize the code suggestions for the Intershop PWA and its customizations.

+Intershop PWA 8.0.0 provides functionality to support recurring orders.
+To enable the recurring order support in the PWA, ICM 13.x with the Recurring Orders Extension 2.2.0 (`icm-as-customization-recurringorders:2.2.0`) is required.
+In addition, the "Recurring Orders" feature must be enabled in ICM (go to the channel > _Preferences > Recurring Orders_ and ensure the check box is _Enabled_).

 ## From 7.0.0 to 7.1.0

 Due to installation issues with the used `luarocks` package manager, we have disabled the installation of the `lua-resty-redis-connector` that provides the functionality to connect to a shared Redis cache.